tobetter/iot-odroid/README.md

 ### Visualize

-You can now use the IoT web site to visualize the data that your Raspberry Pi is generating.
+Visit the [IBM Internet of Things QuickStart Portal](http://quickstart.internetofthings.ibmcloud.com/) and enter your device ID to see real time visualizations of the data sent from your device.

-Run `iotGetDeviceID.sh` to get the device ID(Mac address) for your Raspberry Pi
+Run `iotGetDeviceID.sh` to get the device ID (MAC address) for your Raspberry Pi

 ```
 pi@raspberrypi /opt/iot $ ./iotGetDeviceID.sh
 b827eba84426
 ```

-* Enter the Device Id in the portal page
-* Now you will see a visual representation of the events that was sent from the Raspberry Pi.

 ### Other Commands